WeAreDotnet/dotnet-creator-cards/README.md

 We would love to add your content.
 Just make sure to follow our [Code of Conduct](https://github.com/wearedotnet/dotnet-creator-cards/blob/master/CODE_OF_CONDUCT.md)

-In case your card is not yet there, feel free to submit a PR with your card or someone you want to add to the list.

 ## What Are Creators?
 By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
 The content can be free or paid.